 Artemis took control of the trust from Baillie Gifford in April 2014.
-The new fund managers had been delivering strong performance, but the trust was not attracting the interest it deserved.
+By 2017 the new fund managers had delivered strong performance, but the trust was not attracting the interest it deserved.
+Artemis approached us and engaged us to work on the account.

 We began by getting to know the team, identifying the trust’s distinctive features and preparing a media briefing, which we distributed widely.
-We organised a round of meetings with journalists who we felt were important.
+We organised a round of meetings with journalists we knew to be important.

-We always host journalist calls and meetings – we prepare interviewees beforehand and help the managers come up with newsworthy topics to talk about in the meeting so that the journalist is sure to come away with a strong story.
+The Bulletin team always hosts journalist calls and meetings.
+We prepare interviewees beforehand and help the managers come up with newsworthy topics to talk about in the meeting so that the journalist is sure to come away with a strong story.

 Our own experience as journalists means we are good at identifying these stories.
 Often the kernels of fresh ones will emerge in these interviews, and we can work them up with the team later.